 Analysis paralysis is especially troublesome for people with ADHD.
 When you are overwhelmed by ADHD symptoms, making executive decisions—like finding ADHD treatment— becomes extremely difficult.

 Luckily, Klarity makes access to online ADHD treatment easy—

 We’ve removed all the hassle, stress, and anxiety from finding effective ADHD treatment online.
 All you need to do is take our free, 2-minute online evaluation, and Klarity will connect you with a board-certified ADHD-trained medical provider who can diagnose ADHD and prescribe ADHD treatment online.

 ADHD Paralysis Symptoms in Adults

-Though ADHD paralysis can manifest itself differently in different people, generally, a person experiencing ADHD paralysis will:
+Though ADHD paralysis can manifest itself differently in different people, generally, a person experiencing paralysis resulting from attention deficit hyperactivity disorder will:

-- Feel uncertain of how to begin a project, task, or assignment.
+- Feel uncertain about how to begin a project, task, or assignment.